Cathwyler/MagicRemoteService/README.md

 - Others
   - (Optionnal) Setup Wake-on-LAN on your motherboard's PC.
   - (Optionnal) Setup Windows auto logon.
 Please refer to [Turn on automatic logon in Windows](https://docs.microsoft.com/en-us/troubleshoot/windows-server/user-profiles-and-logon/turn-on-automatic-logon).
-  - (Optionnal) Setup a scheduled task to keep developer mode activated with ares command on your personal server.
-Please refer to [ares-extend-dev](https://webostv.developer.lge.com/develop/tools/cli-dev-guide#ares-extend-dev).

 ## Using MagicRemoteService
 MagicRemoteService need to run PC and TV app.
 TV and PC need properly network and video input wired as you configured in installation step.